Skip to main content

 Does your specialty recommend that all letters of recommendation be written by members of your specialty?

 Decidedly not.
-The type of clinician writing the letter is completely inconsequential (though at least one letter should come from our specialty; it would odd to have done an anesthesia rotation with no written validation of performance).
+The type of clinician writing the letter is completely inconsequential (though at least one letter should come from our specialty; it would be odd to have done an anesthesia rotation with no written validation of performance).
 We value a letter that clearly articulates the qualifications of a student from someone who really knows the person well.
 That is far more powerful and influential than a standard form letter from someone who happens to have a notable stature in academic medicine.

 If letters can come from other disciplines, do you have a recommendation as to which disciplines are more highly valued?